matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 There is a conflict in the subsampling between the “color_primaries” and the “matrix_coefficient” where the file contains decoding information that relates to 2 very different color spaces, BT.709 and BT.601.
 This conflict would expose itself if played back in Quicktime where the player would default to BT.601, which is the incorrect colorspace.

-###	Assessment Documentation
+####	Assessment Documentation

-See the condition reporting section for guidelines of how to document the assessment process.
+See Overview of Condition Documentation section for guidelines of how to document the assessment process.